 What is the CoinDesk Bitcoin Price Index?

-The criteria for inclusion in the BPI are:
+The criteria for inclusion in the XBP are:

-- Exchange must serve an international customer base.
+- USD exchanges must serve an international customer base.

 - Exchange must provide a bid-offer spread for an immediate sale (offer) and an immediate purchase (bid).